LouisDesdoigts/dLux/docs/usage.md

 ![Aberrated Optics](assets/aberrated_optics.png)

-Now we just need to reset our aberration coefficients to zero and define our loss function:
+Now, we just need to reset our aberration coefficients to zero and define our loss function:

 ```python
 import jax.scipy as jsp